vahisht/Dish2Macro/README.md

-A macro for Dishonored 2 (and since then also Dishonored: Death of the Outsider and Dishonored 1), that allows you to bunnyhop without a freescroll mouse.
+This is an unlocked version of a freescroll macro, originally made by [Som1se](https://github.com/Som1Lse).

 To use:
  1. Run the program.